BUS FPX 4121 Assessment 1 Ethical Theories and Principles

 • Relationship between Ethical Healthcare Leadership and Positive Outcomes

-Thus, the primary ethical responsibility of healthcare executives should be the wellbeing of the patients.
+Thus, the primary ethical responsibility of healthcare executives should be the well-being of the patients.
 Afework et al. (2023) claimed that leaders who appreciate the ethical concepts that include beneficence and nonmaleficence are dedicated to providing quality healthcare and avoiding risky errors and potential hazards.
-The elimination of adverse occurrences, medical errors, and general common law and civil liabilities is equally another way the stipulated institution meets its ethical responsibilities afford patient safety and quality outcomes.
+The elimination of adverse occurrences, medical errors, and general common law and civil liabilities is equally another way the stipulated institution meets its ethical responsibilities to afford patient safety and quality outcomes.

 BUS FPX 4121 Assessment 1